Anthony102899/Lego-ImageGenerator/README.md

 - u' = a*u + b*v + c*w + x
 - v' = d*u + e*v + f*w + y
 - w' = g*u + h*v + i*w + z
-- <file> is the filename of the sub-file referenced and must be a valid LDraw filename.
+- &lt;file&lt; is the filename of the sub-file referenced and must be a valid LDraw filename.
 Any leading and/or trailing whitespace must be ignored.
 Normal token separation is otherwise disabled for the filename value.